YasirGaji/gramsnap/README.md

   8. How to use constants to declare links/LIs as static code in react.
   9. How to use React Dropzone.
   10. How to use chatGPT to configure javascript functions for faster code execution.
+  11. The Tanstack query optimistic update for instantaneous update
+  12. Automatic boolean assignment of replacing " ? true : false " with "!!" when making a function

 ## Errors  I Faced